ProjectRC/RC/README.md

     $ node server.js

+3) Launch rabbitmq server from the Terminal:

+   $ Invoke-rc.d rabbitmq-server start

 Once the server is running, open the project in the shape of 'https://projectname-username.c9.io/'.

-As you enter your name, watch the Users list (on the left) update.
-Once you press Enter or Send, the message is shared with all connected clients.
+ALTERNATIVELY IN LOCAL:

+1) Launc the app from the Terminal:

+  $ node server.js

+2) Launch rabbitmq server from the Terminal:

+   $ Invoke-rc.d rabbitmq-server start

+ Once the server is running, open the project in the shape of 'https://localhost:3000/'.